 What is telehealth?
 What is the difference between telehealth and telemedicine?

 There is a common misconception that the terms telemedicine and telehealth are interchangeable, probably because they sound the same or because they seem similar at first glance.
 In fact, they are totally different and each refer to a different way to administer health care services.

 As an all-encompassing term, telehealth is defined by the international organisation for standardisation as the ‘use of telecommunication techniques for the purpose of providing telemedicine, medical education, and health education over a distance’.
 As such, it includes health education services, remote monitoring of vital signs, ECG and blog pressure through wearable technology and remote doctor-patient consultations via telecommunications.

 Telemedicine on the other hand, is a subcategory under the big telehealth umbrella.
 It specifically refers to the use of telecommunication technologies to exchange health information and provide health care services over long distances to regional, rural and remote areas only.
-This is done via video conferencing on electronic devices like computers, tablets and mobile phones therefore completely eliminating the need for face-to-face consultations between doctor and patient.
+This is done via video conferencing on electronic devices like computers, tablets which may be accompanies with a pen for tablet, and mobile phones therefore completely eliminating the need for face-to-face consultations between doctor and patient.